TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 ```
 ````

-The following code is an example
+The following code is an example:

 ```{code-cell} ipython3
 :tags: [hide-input, thebe-init]